thixotropist/ghidra_import_tests/content/en/docs/exemplars/_index.md

 indicate kernel mods by SiFive or an SDK kernel module compiled into the kernel.

 The kernel currently includes a few RISCV instruction set extensions not handled by Ghidra, and possibly not even by `binutils` and the `gas`
 RISCV assembler.
-Current linux kernels can bypass the standard assembler to insert custom or obscure privileged instructions.
+Current Linux kernels can bypass the standard assembler to insert custom or obscure privileged instructions.

-This linux kernel explicitly includes ISA extension code for processors that support those extensions.
+This Linux kernel explicitly includes ISA extension code for processors that support those extensions.
 For example, if the kernel boots up on a processor supporting the `_zbb` bit manipulation instruction extensions, then the vanilla `strlen`, `strcmp`, and `strncmp` kernel functions are patched out to invoke `strlen_zbb`, `strcmp_zbb`, and `strncmp_zbb` respectively.